andy23512/alnitak/README.md

   - can view the final layout (actual output under the selected OS keyboard layout) by layers and modifier keyss (Shift and Alt Graph)
   - search for a key in the layout
   - print the final layout (or generate a pdf file of it)
+- Layout Song
+  - an AI generated song that can help you that can help you memorize the letter keys on the default layout.

 ## Disclaimer